Mueem-Nahid/text-analyzer-tool-backend/readme.md

 The server will start listening on port 5000 by default.
 You can then access the API endpoints using tools like Postman or curl.

+## Testing

-To test the project, run `npm run test`.
+- To test the project, run `npm run test`.
+- To run the tests and generate a coverage report, execute the following command: `npm test -- --coverage`
+- To open the coverage report run `start coverage/lcov-report/index.html`

+### Coverage Percentage
+The current test coverage percentage for the project is: 56%

 ## Technology